Eriochiton

-Eriochiton is a genus of small shrub in the family Chenopodiaceae (sensu stricto), which are included in Amaranthaceae (sensu lato) according to the APG classification.
-Species are endemic to Australia.
+Eriochiton is a genus of small shrubs in the family Chenopodiaceae (sensu stricto), which are included in Amaranthaceae (sensu lato) according to the APG classification.
+It contains a single species, Eriochiton sclerolaenoides, a subshrub endemic to Australia.

 Description

 Species have woolly branches.
 The leaves are linear, silky-woolly.
 Flowers are solitary in the axils, the perianth is 5-lobed.
 Fruiting perianth hardened, silky-woolly, with 5 spines and 5 erect wings arising from the base of the lobes.
 Seeds horizontal.